BlueByteSystemsInc/PDMShell/src/UPDATEREFERENCES.md

 - `scope`
   Optional.
 Controls which references are updated.
   Valid values:
-  - `UpdateOutsideVaultReferenceOnly` – Updates references that point outside the vault
+  - `UpdateOutsideVaultReferenceOnly` â€“ Updates references that point outside the vault
-  - `UpdateBrokenReferences` – Updates references that are missing or broken
+  - `UpdateBrokenReferences` â€“ Updates references that are missing or broken
-  - `UpdateAllReferences` – Updates all references found in the file
+  - `UpdateAllReferences` â€“ Updates all references found in the file

 - `recursive`
   Optional.
 When used with [`search`](SEARCH.md), includes subfolders of the current directory when locating files whose references should be updated.